tursodatabase/libsql/doc/tcl_extension_intro.md

 by attempting to find them in the shell's repertoire of dot commands.
 If found (unambiguously), they are executed then, and the result (such as it is) returned to the caller.
-So, assuming there is a dot command invocable as .dotcmd, (which could happen if another extension provided it), it can be found and executed from the Tcl execution environment with arguments as collected and expanded by the Tcl interpreter.
+So, assuming there is a dot command invokable as .dotcmd, (which could happen if another extension provided it), it can be found and executed from the Tcl execution environment with arguments as collected and expanded by the Tcl interpreter.